MileHacker Logo

 Self-Guided Exploration Resources

-For those who prefer to explore independently, there are many local maps and information points available.
+For those who would rather explore independently, there are many local maps and information points available.
 Discover the city at your own pace.

 Independent Traveler Tips

-• Tourist Information Offices: Get free maps and local advice.
+• Tourist Information Offices: Get maps at no cost and local recommendations.

 • Local Apps: Search for city guides or museum apps for offline use.

-• Guidebooks: Carry a reliable guidebook for detailed information on sites.
+• Guidebooks: Carry a reliable a guide for detailed information on sites.

 Museum and Site Access